aiplanethub/getting-started-with-r-programming-for-data-science/basic-arithmetic-operation-in-r/981-Basic Arithmetic & Coding in R.md

 * Example:
 x = 5
 y = "John"
-* In the video coming up, the tutor will discuss following things in the hands on tutorial:
+* In the video coming up, the tutor will discuss the following things in the hands-on tutorial:
   * How to assign values to object is R using the equal sign (=) or less than sign with dash
-  * How to use ls function to see the data stored in R
+  * How to use the ls function to see the data stored in R
-  * How to use rm function to remove an object in R
+  * How to use the rm function to remove an object in R
   * How to add, subtract, multiply, and divide in R
-  * How to use sqrt function in R to find the square root of an object
+  * How to use the sqrt function in R to find the square root of an object
-  * How to use log function in R to calculate logarithms
+  * How to use the log function in R to calculate logarithms
-  * How to use exp function in R to take the exponent or anti-log
+  * How to use the exp function in R to take the exponent or anti-log
-  * How to use abs function in R to calculate the absolute value
+  * How to use the abs function in R to calculate the absolute value
   * and a few handy keyboard shortcuts in R